-The History and Identity project as part of the MAPA program aims to contribute to a reconceptualization of regionalism in Ukraine.
+The 'History and Identity' module as part of the MAPA program aims to contribute to a reconceptualization of regionalism in Ukraine.
 The project uses Geographic Information Systems (GIS) technology to map and analyze sociological data.
 Mapping data on the region (oblast) level avoids arbitrary scaling into predefined macro-regions, and allows researchers to explore and explain intraregional and cross-regional differences and similarities in the changing social and political context of 2013 and 2015 Ukraine.
 The “History and Identity” project contributes to the comparative cross-regional analysis of identities and historical memory in today’s Ukraine using the most recent sociological survey data.

 The language issue in Ukraine has long historical roots, and even after Ukraine’s independence it remained in the center of the nation- and state-building processes.
 Different political parties often used language tensions for political mobilization or to draw imagined regional divisions.
 It also served as an important marker in defining cultural and national identities or allegiances.
 However, after the Euromaidan it took on a new dimension.
 Fueled by the Revolution of Dignity, subsequent annexation of Crimea, and ensuing war, the changes in Ukraine’s sociolinguistic landscape were not so unidirectional.

 To facilitate this scholarship, web maps present geographic information in an interactive display that can be used to tell stories and answer questions.

 Sunday, December 8, 2013 witnessed by far the largest public protest to take place in the city of Kyiv since the Orange Revolution of 2004.
 About 800,000 people poured into Independence Square (Maidan) and Khreshchatyk Boulevard in the city center to protest actions taken by the government of President Viktor Yanukovych.